What is Autism Spectrum Disorder?

 Autism spectrum disorder (ASD) is a complex developmental disability that typically appears during the first three years of life.
 ASD is a neurological disorder affecting the brain’s normal functioning, impacting development in social communication and behavior.
 Both children and adults with autism spectrum disorder often have difficulty relating to others.

 In May 2013, the 5th Edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) revised the definition of autism spectrum disorder to be more useful and accurate for both the medical and scientific communities.
-Using the DSM-5, physicians, psychologists, and multidisciplinary teams diagnose ASD based on the presence of: (1) deficits in social communication; and (2) restricted, repetitive patters of behavior, interests, or activities.
+Using the DSM-5, physicians, psychologists, and multidisciplinary teams diagnose ASD based on the presence of: (1) deficits in social communication; and (2) restricted, repetitive patterns of behavior, interests, or activities.

 Read the Diagnostic Criteria via the Centers for Disease Control and Prevention